Cryptocurrency pump and dump definition - how does it work?

 Cryptocurrency is largely unregulated still, and this means that these “investor groups” can often get away with this activity much easier than they would in traditional financial markets.
 The crypto niche is filled with small market cap coins and projects, which can be easily manipulated by these groups.

-Many times these scammers operate on social media sites like Discord or Twitter, trolling legitimate cryptocurrency project channels for victims for their schemes.
+Many times these scammers operate on social media sites like Discord or Twitter, trolling legitimate cryptocurrency project channels for victims for their pump and dump schemes.
 That’s not to say that you can’t get taken in larger markets as well, it’s just easier in smaller markets where controlling the supply is cheap.

 How does a cryptocurrency pump and dump work?